-Entry Deadline: June 22, 2020.
+Entry Deadline: August 1, 2021.
 Please complete online entry application, similar to all other Fair entries.
 Enter at www.LodiAgFair.com.
 Click on the exhibitor's tab and follow the drop down menu to "Exhibitor Sign Up".
 All entries MUST be completed online.
 If you need help, the fair office staff will be happy to assist you during the prefair Fair Office hours.
-Online Entries are open from May 22nd to June 22, 2020.
 No Late entries will be accepted.

 Please sign the additional liability waiver and email the form to the fair office at fairoffice@lodiagfair.com..